DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/maps/vector_objects.md

 - **rectancle**: upper-left corner
 - **circle**: rightmost point (0º)

-All geometric shapes can be made visible when using [vector view](../debug/vector_view) while running the game.
+All geometric shapes can be made visible when using [vector view](../debug_tools.md#vector-view) while running the game.

+## Coordinate Overflow

+If a [vertex](vector_objects) crosses the left and/or top edge of the [map](../maps) coordinate space, its coordinates will overflow (i.e. become a very, very high value).
+This can cause unexpected behavior in scripts trying to interact with the vector object.

+This goes for the coordinates of [entities](../entities), too, since they use the map coordinate space.